freedomofpress/tuf-mini-ts/README.md

 This is a lightweight alternative to [tuf-js](https://github.com/theupdateframework/tuf-js) that focuses on core TUF functionality needed for secure software updates in browser environments.

+> [!CAUTION]
+> This library has not received an independent security audit.
+Maintenance is performed by volunteers, and the project is not officially supported or endorsed by the Freedom of the Press Foundation.

 ## Features

 - **Core TUF Security**: Implements essential TUF security guarantees including rollback protection, key rotation, and consistent snapshots